WebDevJasonCameron/codeup-web-exercises/ReadMe.md

 # Intro To Front End

+## 2022 03 04 | Updates
+I am not sure why GH isn't counting the work I am doing in other Repo (in other Org.).
+However, Deon, Loren and I completed the Coffee project.
+Both D and L did most of the typing while I tried to help in the logic.
+Both of them added an amazing video in the background.
+Some style problems occurred toward the end the day.
+For some reason, the coffee cards started to stretch towards the bottom.
+I know I've seen something like this, but I couldn't remember exactly what is the cause.
+I would like to play with the code over the weekend to fix the issue.

+---

 # 2022 03 03 | DOM
 Word to remember (WTR): "Naming conventions."
 Need to understand the third parameter in ```.addEventListener(1, 2, 3)```.
 Worked on third CSS Bonus.
 See notes on repo site'